-February 15, 2018, THUNDER BAY, ON – Confederation College celebrated and recognized the accomplishments of 200 students from its Academic Upgrading program today with a formal ceremony.
+February 21, 2019, THUNDER BAY, ON – Confederation College celebrated and recognized the accomplishments of 200 students from its Academic Upgrading program today with a formal ceremony.
 Students were presented with certificates, awards and bursaries in recognition of their completion of academic upgrading courses.
-24 students received Academic and Career Entrance (ACE) certificates, provincially recognized as a Grade 12 equivalent.
-This is the highest number of ACE certificate recipients that Confederation College has celebrated in a single year.
+Twelve students received Academic and Career Entrance (ACE) certificates, provincially recognized as a Grade 12 equivalent.

 Each year, approximately 90 graduates from the Academic Upgrading program go on to postsecondary education at Confederation College and many of those students excel.
-A recent report from the College Sector Committee for Academic Upgrading, titled Prepared for Success 2014-15, proved once again that adult learners who complete academic upgrading programs in Ontario’s 24 public colleges are well-prepared to succeed in post-secondary programs.1 In fact, it found that the overall pass rate for students in all programs is 82 per cent and in all program categories, more than 75 per cent of students either graduated or had the necessary grades to enroll in second semester programming.
+A recent report from the College Sector Committee for Academic Upgrading, titled Prepared for Success 2016-17, proved that adult learners who complete academic upgrading programs in Ontario’s 24 public colleges are well-prepared to succeed in postsecondary programs.1 In fact, it found that the overall pass rate for students in all programs is 77 per cent and in all program categories, more than 71 per cent of students either graduated or had the necessary grades to enroll in second semester programming.

 Recognition Day is a highlight of the academic year as Confederation College showcases the accomplishments, dedication and success of these learners who are from Thunder Bay and throughout the region.
 A number of awards, certificates and bursaries were presented along with academic achievement and leadership awards.